justinhj/craftinginterpreters/chapter1/README.md

 WIP

 2. Get a “Hello, world!” program written and running in Java.
 Set up whatever Makefiles or IDE projects you need to get it working.
 If you have a debugger, get comfortable with it and step through your program as it runs.

 3. Do the same thing for C. To get some practice with pointers, define a doubly-linked list of heap-allocated strings.
 Write functions to insert, find, and delete items from it.
 Test them.

+See `./c-double-linked-list`

 ## Build

-Uses cmake to build, and since I'm using [clangd]() for lsp support I need to run this to make a json file for it to use when the project changes.
+Uses make to build, and since I'm using [clangd]() for lsp support I need to run this to make a json file for it to use when the project changes.

+`make` and `./main`

 ```
 cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1